Ways to Prevent Osteoporosis

 Other Lifestyle Factors

 Smoking, and alcohol can contribute to bone loss.
-To reduce your risk, do not smoke.
+To reduce your risk, do not smoke or talk to your doctor about how to quit.
+Smoking is a serious risk factor for osteoporosis and should be avoided by anyone seeking to reduce the risk of bone thinning.
 You should also limit your use of alcohol.
-Smoking is a serious risk factor for osteoporosis and should be avoided by anyone seeking to reduce the risk of bone thinning.
-Being underweight can also increase your risk for osteoporosis
+If you choose to drink, do so in moderation.
+Moderation is one drink or less a day for women and two drinks or less a day for men.
+Being underweight can also increase your risk for osteoporosis.
+If you have concerns about your weight or any other risk factors, talk to your doctor or a registered dietitian.

 Medications for Prevention and Treatment

-For women who are postmenopausal, there are medicines available to prevent osteoporosis.
+There are medications available to prevent osteoporosis.
 Some examples include:

 Your Prevention Strategy